 If you are unable to come to an agreement, and the matter requires a final hearing, it can take up to two (2) years for a trial date.
 This means that all dealings that occur in the post-separation period (i.e. the period from separation to the date of the final hearing) will be relevant.

-For your benefit, you should consider how you can preserve the property pool and protect your entitlement to the property pool.
+For your benefit, you should consider contacting our family lawyers in Gold Coast & Sydney on how you can preserve the property pool and protect your entitlement to the property pool.

 Protect your entitlement